ceford/cefjdemos-data-jdm-help-en/articles/extensions/extensions-manage.md

 ## How to Access

-- Select **System → Manage Panel → Extensions** from the Administrator menus.
+- Select **System → Manage Panel → Extensions** from the Administrator menu.

 ### Common Elements

 Some elements of this page are covered in separate Help articles:

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars).
 * [List Filters](jdocmanual?article=help/common-elements/list-filters).